BennettJames/go-concurrency-experiments/atomicupdate/README.md

 Of course, there are plenty of situational alterations to this pattern; but it's a good starting point when dealing with sharing data between threads.
-For the sake of this experiment, we'll be using the following toy interface:
+For the sake of this experiment, I'll be using the following toy interface:

 ```go
 // ThreadsafeArray is an interface that represents an integer array of fixed